 Stina Leicht is an award-nominated sf/fantasy writer.
 When she was small she wanted to grow up to be like Vincent Price.
 Unfortunately, there are no basements in Texas -- thus, making it impossible to wall up anyone alive under the house.
 Alas, she'll have to resign herself to going quietly mad while wearing a smoking jacket.
 Too bad Texas is hot, she doesn't smoke and therefore, doesn't own a smoking jacket.

-Her latest novel is titled Cold Iron, a flintlock fantasy series for Simon and Schuster's Saga Press.
-The next book of The Malorum Gates is Blackthorne and will be released in August 2017.
+Her latest novel is Blackthorne the follow up to Cold Iron.
+Both novels are part of a flintlock fantasy series for Simon and Schuster's Saga Press.

 The Fey and the Fallen